top of page

 Creating Epics, User Stories, and Acceptable Criteria to break up the Scope of Work into Manageable portions

 In sprint one, we put all our energy into Security and the Customer Widget to ensure HiFi had a functional product.
 The rest of the features?
-Well, they're on the menu for the next sprint which we laid out in a Gantt Chart.
+They are on the menu for the next sprint, which we laid out in a Gantt Chart.

 What I Learned

-Through our project's journey, I acquired valuable knowledge and uncovered unforeseen opportunities that could greatly benefit HIFI.
+Throughout our project, I gained valuable knowledge and identified unforeseen opportunities that could greatly benefit HIFI.
 Here are some key takeaways and the doors that our design process has opened:

 Learning & Opportunities